cutting-room-floor/projectmill/README.txt

 `cartoVars`     A json object containing key value pairs which can be use to
                 override variables in in carto stylesheets.

-`MBmeta`        NOT IMPLEMENTED MBTiles: A json object containing key value pairs which will be added to
+`MBmeta`        MBTiles: A json object containing key value pairs which will be added to
                 a rendered MBtiles export.

 Additionally, the following options will be passed to TileMill's export commnd